Manage a Business

 5 min read

 AGI is a key component in determining your taxable income.
 It represents your gross income minus specific adjustments.
-For those of us juggling a career and family responsibilities, knowing how to calculate AGI can make a huge difference in our financial planning.
+When you’re juggling your income and its potential tax deductions, knowing how to calculate AGI can make a huge difference in your financial planning.

 • Retirement account contributions: Contributions to traditional IRAs and other qualified retirement plans can reduce your gross income.

 Taxable income is the portion of your income subject to federal income tax.
 It is calculated by subtracting deductions from your Adjusted Gross Income (AGI).
-As a diligent professional, maximizing your deductions can significantly lower your tax bill.
+By maximizing your deductions, you can significantly lower your tax bill.

 • Charitable contributions: Donations to qualified charitable organizations can be deducted from your AGI.
 This includes cash donations as well as the fair market value of donated goods.
 Keep records of your contributions to ensure they qualify.